Shanmuk12/MELA/README.md

 # Flutter-Medical-App-Ui-Speed-Code

-Contribution by shanmuk mani shankar pavantej
+# Contribution by Mani Sankar, Shnamuk Rao and Pavan Tej